Let’s start with what is SEO?

 Social SEO refers to the idea that social media links and interaction play a considerable part in a website’s search rankings.
-It sounds complicated (and, in reality it is) but basically SEO is all about optimizing content—whether it’s on your website or on a social media platform—in order to appear higher in search rankings.
+It sounds complicated (and, in reality, it is) but basically SEO is all about optimizing content—whether it’s on your website or on a social media platform—in order to appear higher in search rankings.

 1. Optimize your social media profiles

-The key to an SEO friendly social media profile is to be descriptive as possible.
+The key to an SEO friendly social media profile is to be as descriptive as possible.
 Always fill out the ‘About’ or ‘Information’ sections of any social media platform.
 Use words or phrases that describe your business and are also terms individuals would use to search for your business.

 For example, to optimize your Facebook Page for local searches, it is very important to include your address, city, state, and zip.
 Always include links from your social channels back to your business’s website (and links from your website to your social channels).

-Insider Tip: The “Category” field is often over looked on Facebook Pages but is important for Facebook mobile searches.
+Insider Tip: The “Category” field is often overlooked on Facebook Pages but is important for Facebook mobile searches.
 Check to make sure your business is listed as the correct category while editing your basic information.